-If your child has been scheduled for surgery, and you would like some professional help in explaining what will happen at the medical center, we recommend that you, your child, and siblings schedule a pre-operative tour to learn about the medical center in a friendly, non-threatening way.
+If your child has been scheduled for surgery, we recommend that you, your child, and siblings schedule a pre-operative tour to learn about the medical center in a friendly, non-threatening way.

 A nurse will call you before your child’s surgery.
 During this call, the nurse will tell you what time to arrive and what you need to bring.
 The nurse will also let you know at what time your child can no longer have any food or drink and will answer any other last minute questions that you may have.